-We host multiple etiquette dinners both for specific majors (e.g. Engineering) and for the general student body each year.
+We host multiple etiquette dinners both for specific majors (e.g. engineering) and for the general student body each year.
 Employer sponsors have the opportunity to provide monetary support to offset catering costs and attend the dinners to meet, greet, and eat with students!

 Arts and Sciences Preview Night

-Opportunities for UTK Alumni
+Opportunities for UT Alumni

 Dining and Dialogue